trzy/Supermodel/Docs/README.txt

     Option:         -res=<x>,<y>

-    Description:    Resolution of the display in pixels.
+    Description:    Resolution of the display in pixels, with <x> being width and <y> being height.
 The default is 496x384, the Model 3's native resolution.

     ----------------